joshua-seals/appstore-testing/README.md

 ## CI/CD

-Github Actions are employed to lint, test, and build and publish this project.
+Github Actions are employed to lint, test, build and publish this project.

 ### Packaging